memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 };
 ```

-There are no individual nodes for each pin in the nRF52840's devicetree.
+There are no individual nodes for each pin in the nRF52840's Devicetree.
 Therefore, when referencing the `gpio0` node, we need to be able to tell exactly which pin we're using for our LED.
 In addition, we also typically need to provide some configuration for our pin, e.g., set the pin to _active low_.

 The nodes `gpio0` and `gpio1` both contain the _specifier cells_ `#gpio-cells` which indicate that we need to pass exactly two _cells_ to use the node in a `phandle-array`.
 In the `led0`'s property `gpios` of type `phandle-array` we can see that we do exactly that: We use the two cells to specify the _pin_ and _flags_ that we're using for the LED.
 Now, how would we know that `13` is the pin number and `GPIO_ACTIVE_LOW` is a flag?